How to Create Your Own Office Desk Makeover

 I pretty much did the same thing with this office desk makeover, too!

 Just apply it with a rag, being careful not to get it on areas where you don’t want it to be.
 Use painter’s tape if you have to.

 You can buy Rub ‘n Buff for only a few dollars and get it in about 20 colors.
 Pretty cool stuff.

 STEP 5: Add Stickers to the Chalkboard Area

-after I applied them, I put a coat of the poly over top to protect them from prying little fingers
+after I applied them, I put a coat of the polyurethane on top of the stickers to protect them from prying little fingers (ahem–my children, LOL).